PSP92/css-grid/README.md

 ### Viewing Grid

-We've only turned on Grid and now it's waiting for us to define set columns and rows to place our content.
+We've only turned on Grid and now it's waiting for us to define columns and rows to place our content.
 Before we do so let's click on `div.container` to see the available Grid settings.

 <img src="https://i.imgur.com/MII5ISf.png" width=300/>